ibm-cloud-docs/cephaas/volume_expand.md

 3. Click **Expand volume**.
 2. Enter a new **size**.

-    You can only increase the provisioned size and cannot reduce it.
+    You can increase the provisioned size.
+It cannot be reduced.
     {: note}

 3. Click **Expand**.